AMD Ryzen 7 H 255

 • L3 cache is 16 MB on AMD Ryzen 7 H 255 and 24 MB on AMD Ryzen AI 9 H 365.

-• big.LITTLE technology is not used in AMD Ryzen 7 H 255 but is used in AMD Ryzen AI 9 H 365.
+• big.LITTLE technology is not used by AMD Ryzen 7 H 255, while it is present on AMD Ryzen AI 9 H 365.

 Specs Comparison